GameObject([properties], ...properties.props)

 GameObject.acceleration

-Vector. he game objects acceleration vector.
+Vector.
+The game objects acceleration vector.

 GameObject.addChild(...objects)